glennirwin/webgp/src/API.md

 * Normally, in any WebGL program, you would use window.requestAnimationFrame(loop) but we are using GP.Util.GPControls(loop) so that WebGP will display a controls UI with Stop, Go, Step, and Slow buttons (You can also add your own buttons to this control panel).

 Depending on the problem you are trying to solve, It is possible that you may need a number of VertexComputers and that your render loop can become complex with values that need to be checked and passed around.
 While you can do this in the loop using JavaScript, it is better if you can keep the data in the GPU as much as possible.
 In general, it is best to avoid interrupting the cycle and getting/changing values from the GPU arrays which will force a CPU-GPU synchronization.
 If possible, use a textureOut to pass information to other shaders or even back to the shader that generated the texture for feedback.

+## Tips and other notes ##
+If you find that your initial data seems to get scrambled in the VertexArrays or UniformBuffers, you may need to reorder your attributes to align them with the 4 and 16 byte memory block sizes that GPU's like to work with.
+A general rule of thumb is to put the vec4's at the beginning, then fit smaller values so that they would align with vec4's.  mat4 types should be at the end of the structure as it is 4 x vec4's or 16 floats, you may need to add a dummy attribute to get the beginning of the mat4 to line up with the boundary.
+Some trial and error may be required here.

+If you are struggling and trying to figure out how to do something in GPU land, you may have to turn your mind around to a parallel way of doing it.
+While in most linear single-threaded code, we expend a lot of effort to hold calculated values and only maintain them at the levels where they change so we can avoid looping over large arrays repetitively.
+This is not an issue for the GPU as it is designed to continuously and repetitively visit every single element in an array at once (depending on the number of elements and the architecture of the GPU)  This ability allows you to frame the problem in a smaller simpler context that many times is actually simpler and more closely fits the real world situation you are modeling.

+Use Math over logic when possible.
+In a GPU, math is almost always faster than logic.
+In an inventory system, for example, you may have a flag to indicate whether a transaction adds or reduces local inventory.
+While the logic is simple enough ```if (flag==receipt) inventory += quantity; else inventory -= quantity;``` but it will run faster on the GPU if given in a way that can be used mathematically like a +1 and -1 factor so your code becomes simply ```inventory += quantity * factor``` which will take less operations.
+If some transaction do not affect inventory, the factor can be given as zero which will not affect the inventory because the transaction quantity will be multiplied by zero before being applied to the inventory.
+Yes, it seems wrong to calculate an inventory adjustment of zero but the logic to decide the calculation is much slower than just doing the math.
+If you do it this way, you will likely find that your code actually becomes simpler and more straightforward, and faster too.
+If you like advanced math, the GLSL language is also full of all the functions you need accelerated by hardware.

+GLSL code may get translated for your GPU into something else (specifically D3D11 HLSL shader code on a windows computer), if the `WEBGL_debug_shaders` extension is supported, the translated code will be written back to a property in your VertexComputer object.
+You can access the this local translation by pulling up your VertexComputer object in the developer console of your browser.
+Note that there can be differences in GLSL and WebGL implementations between browsers and operating systems.
+I have found that switch/case statements do not work in Google Chrome on windows while they compile and run fine in Google Chrome on a Mac, so I recommend using ```if then else if``` instead of switch/case until that works consistently everywhere.
+Test in as many places as you can, get both FireFox and Chrome for your development, if you have problems, you may find one to give a different error or behaviour than another.
+Although this may sound troubling, once things run smoothly, the result tends to be quite reliable and consistent across both browsers that support WebGL2 at this time.

+## Future development plans ##
+While there are still fiddly bits in WebGL that have not been directly enabled with WebGP (multiple draw framebuffers, 3D textures, sync/fence objects, query objects, and sampler objects) They have not yet been required in my current development using this library.
+While they may find their way into this library in the future, it will only be if WebGP can provide added value since you are still free to call any WebGL API function using the GP.gl reference to the gl context object.
+Custom calls to GL API functions should not generally affect the VertexComputer step functions. (but WebGL is a really complex API and there is lots to go wrong and deep errors at runtime don't reveal many details about what went wrong)

+If you would like to add a feature or enhancement, please fork this repository and submit a pull request that includes an example using the feature.
+Note: This library is meant to be as simple as possible as well as powerful and fast as possible, maintaining a balance between raw performance and simplicity of use will be favored over completeness of implementation.

+## Documentation notes ##
+The goal of this document is to give you as much detail as possible on one page that you can skim quickly or read completely in a reasonable time.
+If you are unfamiliar with WebGL/OpenGL concepts, you may find some terms and concepts to be strange but they are the terms used by the OpenGL API and common to mathematics and graphics programming.
+No attempt has been made to hide these concepts behind abstractions or object models SO most everything you learn using this library will still be relevant and applicable to general WebGL and/or OpenGL ES programming.

+* Please log an issue on Github or contact me by email if you find any errors, have any suggestions, or even reasonable questions.

 ## License ##
 [WebGP](https://github.com/glennirwin/webgp/) is released under the [MIT license](http://opensource.org/licenses/mit-license.php).
 Glenn Irwin, 2018.